a-chernykh/a-chernykh.github.io/_posts/2020-10-21-my-immigration-journey.md

 If you are selected as a winner of DV lottery, you are assigned case number.
 Based on this number, you will be invited for an interview into the US consulate.
 However, not all selectees are deciding to proceed further with the process.
 Some of them despite the fact that they won, decide not to move on because the circumstances might have changed for them or simply because they are too scared to make a significant change in their lifes.
 When you are moving into a new country, you typically loose a lot of things that you established - support system of family and friends, career, ability to communicate with others efficiently just by using your native language.
-For lots of applicants this is a lot to take and not everyone decide to proceed when it comes to taking real actions.
+For lots of applicants, this is a lot to take and not everyone decides to proceed when it comes to taking real actions.
 For this particular reason, US typically selects more winners than it can give visas to.
 The lower your case number, the higher the chances that you will eventually get the interview.
 If your case number is too high then it is likely that US will run out if visas to give before it's your turn.
 The limit is 55,000 visas, however, every year they select 100,000 winners.

 I was given a very high number which means I was left in a very stressful limbo that lasted more than a year.
 I was a selectee, however, it was not guaranteed that I will be even given a chance to pass the interview.
-It turned out well for me - I received invitation for interview.
+It turned out well for me - I received an invitation for an interview.
 It was held in August in Moscow's US embassy.
 August was the very last month before they actually ran out of visas.
 I got really lucky, for the second time.

-Before interview, I was required to pass medical exam and complete all necessary vaccinations.
+Before the interview, I was required to pass medical exam and complete all necessary vaccinations.
 Since American and Russian medical standards are different, I realized that I was missing quite a few.
 When I showed up at the doctor's office, I was administered 4 shots with different vaccines at the same time.
 I felt really funky that evening but I was fine the next day.

 ## Job search

-Even before my interview I started looking for a job in the US.
+Even before my interview, I started looking for a job in the US.
 Having a job offer, although not required, is a really good way to support your application during interview.
 Someone who has a job is much less likely to become a public charge.
 Despite the fact that I have worked with US-based clients previously and my English was good, it has been a very new experience for me.
 There was a huge amount of stress involved since I rarely spoke with somebody over the phone in English.
-There's been challenges understanding and experessing my thoughts verbally in English.
+There's been challenges understanding and expressing my thoughts verbally in English.
 Also, the interviewing process, in general, is very different compared to the one that I am used to.
-Typically, during technical interviews Software Engineering candidates are required to complete coding challenges that rarely have anything to do with the real day to day work.
+Typically, during technical interviews, Software Engineering candidates are required to complete coding challenges that rarely have anything to do with the real day to day work.
 The fact that having years of experience solving real business problems is not enough to be hired still haunts me.
 Unfortunately, the common practice is that you are expected to prepare for interview by studying data structures, algorithms and training on websites like leetcode.com.